jhseong7/ecl/README.md

   - If `true`, the logfile will move on when the date changes
 - MaxFileSizeKb (Not supported Yet)
   - If the Log's size reaches this size in KB, a new log file is created

+## Run Samples

+Samples are located in the `cmd` directory.
+A Makefile is provided to easily run the samples.

+Run `make help` to see the available commands